ably/ably-java/README.md

 #### Threads

-AblyRealtime will return all callbacks on background thread.
+AblyRealtime will invoke all callbacks on background thread.
 If you are using Ably in Android application it is advised to switch to main thread to update UI.

 ```java